getsentry/sentry-python/sentry_sdk/features/PROTOCOL.md

 ## Distribution

-Random distribution among cohorts, for A/B testing purposes, can be defined under the `distributions` key.
+The `distribution` key enables random distribution among cohorts for A/B testing purposes.
 The sum of all the percentages in the list must equal to `100`.
 If it does not an error will be returned by the feature provider.
 If A/B testing is not desired a single distribution left at 100% is defined.

 Deterministic distribution is managed by the `rollout` property.

 ## Rollout

 Rollouts can be `random` or `seed`ed. `seed` based rollouts have a targeting key defined under the `seed` attribute.
+Rollouts do not need to add up to 100%.
+Given a local context none, some, or all rollouts could be matched.
+The convention is that the first variant matched is returned.

 | Type   | Description                                                |
 | ------ | ---------------------------------------------------------- |